AdaCore/gnatstudio/docs/users_guide/extending.rst

-  The :file:`INSTALL/share/gps/plug-ins` directory contains the files GPS automatically loads by default (unless overridden by the user via the Plug-ins Editor).
+  The :file:`INSTALL/share/gps/plug-ins` directory contains the files GPS automatically loads by default (unless overridden by the user via the guilabel:`Plugins` section of the preferences editor dialog).
 These plug-ins are visible to any user on the system using the same GPS installation.
 Reserve this directory for critical plug-ins that almost everyone will use.

 * Not automatically-loaded, global modules

-  The :file:`INSTALL/share/gps/library` directory contain files GPS displays in the :guilabel:`Plug-ins` editor but does not load automatically.
+  The :file:`INSTALL/share/gps/library` directory contain files GPS displays in the :guilabel:`Plugins` section of the preferences editor dialog but does not load automatically.
 Typically, these files add optional capabilities to GPS that many of users generally will not use.

 * :file:`GPS_CUSTOM_PATH`